MicrosoftDocs/azure-dev-docs/java/migrate-websphere-to-wildfly-on-azure-kubernetes-service.md

 If JMS persistent stores have been configured, their configuration must be captured and applied after the migration.

-### Determine whether your application uses WebSphere-specific APIs
+### Determine whether your application uses WebSphere specific APIs

-If your application uses WebSphere-specific APIs, you'll need to refactor your application to NOT use them.
+If your application uses WebSphere specific APIs, you'll need to refactor your application to NOT use them.
+For example, if you have used a class mentioned in the [IBM WebSphere Application Server, Release 9.0
+API Specification](https://www.ibm.com/support/knowledgecenter/en/SSEQTJ_9.0.5/com.ibm.websphere.javadoc.doc/web/apidocs/overview-summary.html?view=embed), you have used a WebSphere specific API in your application.

 ### Determine whether your application uses Entity Beans or EJB 2.x-style CMP Beans